OctopusDeploy/blog/blog/2018-05/service-fabric-cluster-targets/index.md

 The problem is, demo-friendly != real-world (_"Friends don't let friends right-click publish"_ amirite).

 When deploying directly from Visual Studio, Microsoft only _partially_ package all of your files.
-During the deployment, they actually _call back_ into your source code for the `PublishProfiles` and `ApplicationParameters` (so your package folder from your publish, by default, is useless to anything except Visual Studio).
+During the deployment, they actually _call back_ into your source code for the `PublishProfiles` and `ApplicationParameters` (so the package folder from your publish, by default, is useless to anything except Visual Studio).

 _Sigh..._

 To get around this, we've written specific [packaging documentation](https://octopus.com/docs/deploying-applications/azure-deployments/service-fabric/packaging) to help in your real-world deployment pipeline (and not from an over-developed IDE that's sitting on your intern's laptop).

+> It’s a figure of speech, Morty.
+They’re bureaucrats.
+I don’t respect them.

 For this example, we've used the [Custom build targets](https://octopus.com/docs/deploying-applications/azure-deployments/service-fabric/packaging#custom-build-targets) section of the packaging documentation to help us copy the `PublishProfiles` and `ApplicationParameters` that we need for our Service Fabric package, to ensure we have _everything_ needed for our deployment.